Parents With Confidence

 The linear left brain world is constantly bombarding your ‘outside the box’ child with consequences and over time, they will learn from them.
 Sometimes you will have to be the one to deliver consequences, and consequences that work best are as directly related to the offense as possible.

 Waging a battle every time screen time is done?
 No screens the next day.
 Won’t stop using potty language at the table?
-You’ll have to wait until everyone’s done to come back and try again with dinner (no need to lose your cool-it won’t help and also makes you look powerless).
+You’ll have to wait until everyone’s done to come back and try again with dinner (no need to lose your cool-it won’t help, makes you seem powerless and won’t help your child deal with anger).

-Arbitrary discipline (aka punishments) usually have more to do with how you’re feeling emotionally in that moment and less to do with what’s fair or effective to teach the child.
+Arbitrary discipline (aka punishments) with an ADHD child usually have more to do with how you’re feeling emotionally in that moment and less to do with what’s fair or effective to teach the child.

-If you’re putting your child’s needs ahead of your emotions, you’re winning at discipline.
+If you’re putting your child’s needs ahead of your emotions, you’re winning at disciplining a child with ADHD.

 Disciplining a Child with ADHD using 4 C’s is the key to success both now and in the future

 It’s time to do better with our outside the box kids.
-Slowing the world is changing to view atypical kids for their strengths and possible contributions to our society, but it all starts at home.
+Slowly the world is changing to view atypical kids for their strengths and possible contributions to our society, but it all starts at home with raising an ADHD child.

 If we don’t show our child we value them through our actions and behaviors how will the world come to fully value them?